ARBUCHELI/CAT-PHOTO-APP/README.md

 <strong>INSTRUCTIONS</strong>

 1. Download and Unzip the repository folder.
-2. Open the CatPhotoApp.html file, to see the App.
+2. Open the CatPhotoApp.html file with Google Chrome to see the App.

 ![Cat Photo App](https://github.com/anferebu/CAT-PHOTO-APP/blob/master/CatApp.jpg)